ovationgreen/wsl-readme/wsl-overview/README.md

 # Windows Subsystem for Linux (WSL)

 The Windows Subsystem for Linux (WSL) enables us to run a GNU/Linux environment, complete with a wide range of command-line tools, utilities, and applications, directly on Windows.
-By using WSL, we eliminate the need for a full-fledged Linux distribution for Cassandra 4.x and maintain the management of Cassandra's database files on the Windows platform.
+By using WSL, we eliminate the need for a full-fledged Linux distribution for Cassandra 4.x and can maintain the management of Cassandra's database files on the Windows platform.

 # WSL distro